Sequential model confidence sets: Case Studies

 \subsubsection{Results}

-First, we take a look at the SMCS with respect to the loss differences averaged over all stations, from which we draw conclusions regarding the performance of postprocessing methods that align with the results in \citet{schulz2022machine}.
-The left panel of Figure \ref{figure:Wind_gust_merged_results} displays the resulting SMCS and shows that the two neural network-based approaches DRN and BQN, which performed best in the former study, are included in the SMCS for the entire time period.
-The other models fall out of the SMCS over time, where the order coincides with that found in the former study, e.g., the underlying ensemble is omitted first.
+First, for the SMCS with respect to the loss differences averaged over all stations, our conclusions regarding the performance of postprocessing methods align with the results in \citet{schulz2022machine}.
+The left panel of Figure \ref{figure:Wind_gust_merged_results} displays the SMCS and shows that the two neural network-based approaches, DRN and BQN, which performed best in the former study, are included in the SMCS for the entire time period.
+The other models fall out of the SMCS over time, where the order coincides with that found in the former study, e.g., the EPS is omitted first.
 In this case, where we average the performances over all stations, the SMCS behaves as for the stronger hypotheses, that is, once we eliminate a model, we do not include it anymore.

 Second, we consider the SMCS station-wise.
 The right panel of Figure \ref{figure:Wind_gust_merged_results} gives a summary, as it shows the number of stations for which a forecasting model is included in the corresponding SMCS.
-We find that the EPS is excluded from most SMCSs already within the first year, that the basic techniques EMOS, MBM and IDR are also omitted relatively fast, and that the machine learning approaches EMOS-GB and QRF fall out of SMCSs successively over time, until early 2021 when the last NWP model update occurred.
+The EPS is excluded from most SMCSs already within the first year, the basic techniques EMOS, MBM and IDR are also excluded relatively fast, and that the machine learning approaches EMOS-GB and QRF fall out of the SMCSs successively over time, until early 2021 when the last NWP model update occurred.
 Interestingly, the number of stations that include the HEN network approach increases after the last NWP model update, a behavior only detectable using the weak hypothesis.
 Finally, the BQN and DRN approach are included at almost all stations over the entire period, only with DRN being excluded over the last year at some stations.